rust-lang/rfcs/text/3349-mixed-utf8-literals.md

 - Should `concat!("\xf0\x9f", "\xa6\x80")` work?
 (The string literals are not valid UTF-8 individually, but are valid UTF-8 after being concatenated.)

   (I don't care.
 I guess we should do whatever is easiest to implement.)

+- How about single byte and character literals?

+  - Should `b'\u{30}` work?
+(It's a unicode escape code, but it's still just one byte in UTF-8.)

+    I think yes.
+I see no reason to disallow it.

+  - Should `'\xf0\x9f\xa6\x80'` work?
+(It's multiple escape codes, but it's still just one character in UTF-8.)

+    Probably not, since a `char` is not UTF-8 encoded; it's a single UTF-32 codepoint.
+    _Decoding_ UTF-8 from `\x` escape codes back into UTF-32 would be a bit surprising.

 # Future possibilities
 [future-possibilities]: #future-possibilities